ballab1/container_build_framework/docs/ActionFolders.md

 ### Verify users and groups exist
 **Folder:** _02.users_groups_

 This folder contains scripts definitions for users and groups to configure inside the container.
 After stripping off any prefix digits, the name (by convention) should be the same as the associative array declared by the file.
-All of these array definitions should allways be lowercase to prevent name conflicts with ##Downloads## The mandatory fields are
+All of these array definitions should always be lowercase to prevent name conflicts with **Downloads**.

+The `shell` and `home` are optional, while mandatory fields are:
 - user
 - uid
 - group
 - gid

-`shell` and `home` are optional fields.

-Example *01.hubot* file:
+The *01.hubot* file, shows an example of the type of file expected in the _02.users_groups_ folder:
 ```bash
 # Hubot
 declare -A hubot=()